ChathurangaVKD/blood-donation/README.md

 - 👤 Show default admin credentials

 ### Option 2: Manual Start
-If you prefer to start manually:
+If you prefer to start manually on any platform:

 ```bash
 # Start PHP built-in server